 If you’re received some of our mum plants, yay!
-In addition to supporting our family farms and American Grown Flowers, you’re on your way to some true amazing fall flowers.
+In addition to supporting our family farms and American Grown Flowers, you’re on your way to some truly amazing fall flowers.
 Our heirloom mum crop is a seasonal show-stopper and includes sought-after mum varieties that we’ve been collecting for years.
 Use the instructions below to pamper your plants until the last frost passes and then plant them in your beds or containers for a colorful addition to your fall landscape!

 Mums can be perennials returning year after year if they’re planted in the correct zone and at the right time which is in early spring, or in the fall at least six weeks before a killing frost.

 To determine your growing zone, checkout the USDA’s Plant Hardiness Zone Map.

 Mums are a photoperiodic plant, meaning they only bloom when the days offer a specific amount of light.
 Mums usually start to show buds when the nights last around 10 hours, and blooms will start six to 10 weeks after.